Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 > ##### ![AdvML](/images/color_advml.png)Exploit API - Shadow Model
 >
 > An adversary may replicate a machine learning model's functionality by exploiting its inference API.
 In this case of model replication, the attacker repeatedly queries the victim's inference API and uses it as an oracle to collect combination of data and label.
 From the combination of (data,label), the attacker builds a shadown model, that effectively functions as the victim model -- but with lower fidelity.
-This is generally the
+This is generally the first step in model evasion.
 >
 > ##### ![AdvML](/images/color_advml.png)Pre-Trained Weights
 >